shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 - Transfering XTZ from contract to account. i.e. Collecting management rewards
 - Updating admin

 Before writing the functions, let us create the contract boilerplate.
 We will name our class `MarketPlace`.
-Let's initialize data fields in the init function. \
+Let's initialize data fields in the init function.
-We are going to initialize \
+We are going to initialize
-`token`: The address to the token contract.\
+- `token`: The address to the token contract.
-`metadata`: Meta-data of this contract to make it recognizable in explorers.\
+- `metadata`: Meta-data of this contract to make it recognizable in explorers.
-`admin`: the admin for this contract,\
+- `admin`: the admin for this contract,
-`token_id`: we will use this to know the total number of NFTs we have minted.\
+- `token_id`: we will use this to know the total number of NFTs we have minted.
-`data`: This is a big map to save a particular token's data.\
+- `data`: This is a big map to save a particular token's data.
-#### `data` big_map
 	- `holder`: The current owner of this NFT.
 	- `collectable`: Whether the NFT is on sale or not.
 	- `author`: The creator of the NFT.
-- `amount`:The amount at which this NFT will be sold, if `collectable` is true
+	- `amount`: The amount at which this NFT will be sold, if the item is collectible

 ```python
 class Marketplace(sp.Contract):